A Moveable Feast

 A Moveable Feast is a memoir by Ernest Hemingway about his years as a struggling expatriate journalist and writer in Paris during the 1920s.
 It was published posthumously on May 5, 1964.
 The book chronicles Hemingway's first marriage to Hadley Richardson and his relationships with other cultural figures of the Lost Generation in interwar France.

 Hemingway's memoir references many notable figures of the time including Sylvia Beach, Hilaire Belloc, Bror von Blixen-Finecke, Aleister Crowley, John Dos Passos, F. Scott and Zelda Fitzgerald, Ford Madox Ford, James Joyce, Wyndham Lewis, Pascin, Ezra Pound, Evan Shipman, Gertrude Stein, Alice B. Toklas, and Hermann von Wedderkop.
 The work mentions many bars, cafes, and hotels that still exist in Paris today.

-Ernest Hemingway's suicide in July 1961 delayed the publication of the book, but the memoir was published posthumously in 1964 by his fourth wife and widow, Mary Hemingway, from the original manuscripts and notes.
+Ernest Hemingway's suicide in July 1961 delayed the publication of the book, but it was published posthumously in 1964 by his fourth wife and widow, Mary Hemingway, from the original manuscripts and notes.
 Another edition, with revisions by his grandson Seán Hemingway, was published in 2009.